Best Natural Mosquito Repellent

 This post may contain affiliate links.

-If you are looking to make your own personal care products, then you might consider making your own homemade mosquito repellent.
+If you are wondering what you can use for an all natural mosquito repellent, then you might consider making your own homemade mosquito repellent.
 Store-bought insect repellents are expensive and filled with toxic chemicals that are both unhealthy for you and your children and bad for the environment.

 Use a small funnel to pour the witch hazel into the clean spray bottle.
 Add the drops of essential oil, replace the top of the bottle, and shake until blended.